virtualagc/virtualagc/yaShuttle/ported/README.md

 As far as this "README" is concerned, some involves factual background material or else descriptions of implementation decisions I've made.
 However, quite a lot of it is devoted to what may be called "inferences and mysteries": i.e., to trying to puzzle out details about how the Intermetrics "enhancements" to XPL may have functioned or to how the original XPL code of the HAL/S compiler worked.
 Obviously, that's a work in progress and subject to my own temporary or permanent misunderstanding.

+**Note:**  I discovered belatedly, after the vast majority of this README was written, that Section 13 of document IR-182-1 ("HAL/S-FC & HAL/S-360 Compiler Program Description") covers differences between standard XPL and the Intermetrics version of XPL.
+Very few of the issues puzzed about in this README are covered there, and where there is overlap, I have not necessarily bothered subsequently to alter my sometimes-pithy musings.

 # Some Bookkeeping Details

 File hierarchy:  The original hierarchy of XPL modules looked like so: